Glenns Lake Foot, 4-Day Backpacking Itinerary - Belly River Glacier National Park

 November In Glacier National Park You can often see, and hear, your breath in November in Glacier National Park.
 Flaming trees and frosty meadows abound.
 The cold silence is thrilling to prepared visitors – but preparation is the key to success!
 Read on for our advice on Glacier National Park trips in November.
 What’s Open… Read more »

-Gunsight Lake Waterfalls, Moose Habitat, and Glaciers Galore The trail to Gunsight Lake makes for an incredibly scenic day.
+Gunsight Lake Waterfalls, Moose Habitat, and Glaciers Galore The hike to Gunsight Lake in Glacier National Park makes for an incredibly scenic day.
 This hike is known for its up close and personal views of Blackfoot and Jackson glaciers on the way to the spectacular lake.
 Difficulty: Advanced.
 12.6 miles, 1500 feet.
-This hike is challenging, but worth it!
-We… Read more »
+This hike is challenging,… Read more »

 Backpacking in Glacier National Park